flag-UK

 Botanic Garden

-Established in 1827, Belfast Botanic Garden is actually a sprawling free public park, with green spaces amid the southern hemisphere plants, exotic trees, rose garden and an early iron-framed Victorian palm house with giant dome.
+Established in 1827, Belfast Botanic Garden is actually a sprawling free public park, with green spaces amid the southern hemisphere plants, exotic trees, a rose garden and an early iron-framed Victorian palm house with a giant dome.
 About a 20-minute walk from City Hall.

 Farther afield